10:30 am Sunday Worship

 That’s the key: When we consider, always, his will for our behavior, his role in the outcome, his role in bringing the situation into our lives, and before us, in the first place.
 Is our God not sovereign?
 Is he not a father, always disciplining and training his children?
 Is he not training us and strengthening us, for the purpose of holiness?
 And does he not order our days and order our steps?

-Does he not put difficulty before us, or to train us, of course.
+Does he not put difficulty before us, in order to train us, of course.
 You need to remember that, whenever we’re tempted to turn tail and run.
 This is faith.
 This is when we exercise faith.
 What are we doing?
 We’re looking not to the things that are seen, but to the things that are unseen, 2 Corinthians 4:18.
 But the things that are seen are transient, temporal, passing away.
-Of the things that are unseen are eternal.
-They’re fixed.
-They’re permanent.
-You can rely on them.
+Of the things that are unseen are eternal, they’re fixed, they’re permanent, you can rely on them.

 So, you might jot this down as a pro tip for living the Christian life: Whenever obedience to God’s word seems hard, when obeying Christ seems to be impossible, we’re putting way too much focus on our own limitations.
 Aren’t we?
 Way too much focus.
 Does our weakness, or our immaturity, or even our sins, does any of that hinder God?